Registered CFS 2023 Participants Click Here!

 • Livestock and crop farming practices

-• New and innovative production techniques
+• Innovative production techniques

 • Land lease and purchase strategies